Event History Happy Hour: Grover Cleveland - Man of Iron

 The White House Thanksgiving celebration has been traced back to President Abraham Lincoln, when the president declared in October 1863 that the last Thursday in November would be commemorated as Thanksgiving Day.
 Lincoln is also credited with the first turkey pardon, even though it was for Christmas.
 According to an 1865 dispatch from White House reporter Noah Brooks: “a live turkey had been brought home for the Christmas dinner, but [Lincoln’s son Tad] interceded in behalf of its life…[Tad’s] plea was admitted and the turkey’s life spared.”

 “While many turkeys have found their way to the White House over the years, it appears that most presidents did not “pardon” these birds.
-The formal tradition of the turkey pardon solidified in 1989 when President George H. W. Bush remarked: “‘Reprieve,’ ‘keep him going,’ or ‘pardon’: It’s all the same for the turkey, as long as he doesn’t end up on the president’s holiday table.”
+The formal tradition of the turkey pardon solidified in 1989 when President George H. W. Bush remarked: “But let me assure you, and this fine tom turkey, that he will not end up on anyone’s dinner table, not this guy—he’s granted a presidential pardon as of right now—and allow him to live out his days on a children’s farm not far from here.”

 -Lina Mann, Historian at The White House Historical Association